Ranking Man Utd’s 14 Premier League left-backs from worst to best

 8. Brandon Williams

-Williams was handed his first-team debut by Ole Gunnar Solskjaer in September 2019 and made 17 Premier League appearances in his breakthrough season.
+Another United academy graduate, Williams was handed his first-team debut by Ole Gunnar Solskjaer in September 2019 and made 36 appearances in all competitions in a promising breakthrough season.

 7. Clayton Blackmore